CodeEtienne/netscan/README.md

 ## About Netscan

 Netscan is a simple network scanner that allows you to scan a network range or a specific hostname for open ports.
 It provides detailed results, including IP addresses, hostnames, port statuses, and associated services.
-The tool is designed to be lightweight and easy to use, with options for scanning common ports, specifying custom ports, and exporting results to a CSV file.
+The tool is designed to be lightweight and easy to use, with options for scanning common ports, specifying custom ports, and exporting results to CSV or JSON files.
+It supports both IPv4 and IPv6 scanning.

 ## Command-Line Help